TeamMacLean/stomatameasurer/README.md

 # stomatadetector

-A package for detecting and quantifying attributes stomata objects in fluorescence images in FLEX or TIF format.
+A package for detecting and quantifying attributes of stomata objects in fluorescence images in FLEX or TIF format.

 ## Installation